Why Ethical Procurement Matters

 Once you’ve evaluated your chain and procurement function and identified the specific supply management issues and internal practices leading to ethics violations, prioritize the most dangerous and costly, and begin developing a plan to eliminate them.
 Connect with others in your industry who are facing the same challenges, or hire ethics consultants to assist in determining your best path forward.

 In addition, introducing automation and artificial intelligence to your workflows through implementation of a cloud-based, centralized procure-to-pay system can also help.
 Automated workflows with built-in contingencies and three-way matching, combined with integrated supply chain management and intelligent data management, creates a procurement environment where risk-creating theft, rogue spend, and fraud cannot thrive.

 Develop and Implement an Ethical Procurement Strategy

-In order for ethical standards to succeed, they need support from a formalised, written ethics policy that clearly and completely describes the obligations and expectations imposed upon staff, suppliers, and senior management.
+In order for ethical standards to succeed, they need support from a formalized, written ethics policy that clearly and completely describes the obligations and expectations imposed upon staff, suppliers, and senior management.

 Ideally, your ethical procurement strategy will include: